Barr Is Investigating The Investigators: Will He Find Wrongdoing Or Political Fuel?

 The FBI responded, in part, by using one or more confidential human sources to meet with Trump aides to try to find out more about what was taking place.
 If there was more to that story than is known today, expect to hear about it as part of the "spying" theme.

-Barr has appointed U.S. Attorney John Durham to look at this phase of the Russia case.
+Barr has appointed U.S. Attorney John Durham apparently to look at this phase of the Russia case.
 It isn't clear whether that may mean there could be criminal charges or whether Durham may write a report of his own.

 Second, the use of the Foreign Intelligence Surveillance Act.
 Officials sought, and received, a warrant from a judge in order to collect the communications of another junior Trump aide who met with Russians, Carter Page.